sami136kwe/Tempo-sprint3/README.md

 SUBCOMMAND is mandatory and must take one of the following values:
   describe: describes the timeseries
     -J|--from-json: read timeseries from JSON format
+  gnuplot: generates a Gnuplot script for plotting the timeseries
+    -J|--from-json: read timeseries from JSON format
   help: shows this message
   interpolate: list the interpolations of the timeseries
     -J|--from-json: read timeseries from JSON format